 Note: You can completely disable or manage cache for individual pages or posts on your editor screen.
-You can either choose Never cache this page option which will completely stop caching that individual page or post or disable/enable other options.
+You can either choose the Never cache this page option, which will completely stop caching that individual page or post, or disable/enable other options.

 - LazyLoad for images

 - LazyLoad for iframes/videos

 - Minify/combine JS

 It includes the minification of several files such as HTML, CSS, Google Fonts, and JS.
 I recommend enabling the option only if you have an updated version of HTTP1 (For example, HTTP1.1 or HTTP2).

 It reduces the weight of each file and allows faster reading of browsers and search engines.